maxxxbb/mobility_heat/README.md

 1. All necessary python dependencies are contained in environment.yml .
 To install the virtual environment in a terminal move to the root folder of the repository and type `$ conda env create -f environment.yml` and to activate type  `$ conda activate dl_intro`.

-2. Trip record data is too large to upload and can be made available upon request.
-Aggregated weather data (source: NOAA) and census data (source: ACS 2019) are in the Data Folder.

 ### Data